prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 {{< figure src="/tutorials/MUSHR-DL/RL.gif" width="800" >}}

-The trained model is saved as "rl_driver.h5".
+The trained model is saved as "rl_driver.h5" in the \MUSHR-DL\gym-donkeycar\examples\reinforcement_learning directory.
 The training can be aborted at any time by pressing "Ctrl+C".
 The model is saved after each episode (an episode lasts until the car hits something or crosses the lane).

-**testing:**
+**Testing:**
-The same script can be used to run the model in test mode:
+You can test your model with the following command:
 ```bash
 $ cd DonkeySim
 $ python gym-donkeycar/examples/reinforcement_learning/ddqn.py --test
 ```

-#### Imitation Learning:
+### Imitation Learning:
 Imitation learning: Imitation learning involves 4 steps; data collection, post processing, training, and testing.
 For collecting training data as well as for running the models, the same file "run_sim.py" needs to be run.

-1. Collecting data:
+1. **Collecting data**:
 For collecting data, first, start the simulator, then, using the command line (in the same directory), execute run_sim.py.
 Options available for this file are:

-    **dataset_name**: A suffix that will be added to the standard dataset name. for example: MUSHR_320x240_test.npy, where "test" is the suffix
+    _dataset_name:_  A suffix that will be added to the standard dataset name. for example: MUSHR_320x240_test.npy, where "test" is the suffix

-    **model**: type of model: image to steering, image to bezier or image to image.
+    _model:_  Type of model: image to steering, image to bezier or image to image.
 This does not apply when collecting data

-    **test**: whether we're testing the model or not.
+    _test:_  Whether we're testing the model or not.
 It is False by default

-    **manual_control**: how the car is driven manually.
+    _manual_control:_  How the car is driven manually.
 The default is to use the mouse for steering and throttle, and use keyboard keys to record/ abort and change driving mode (auto or manual).

-    **env_name**: name of the environment that you want to be loaded in.
+    _env_name:_ Name of the environment that you want to be loaded in.
 The list can be seen by typing -h after the above command

     Enter the following command in the terminal/cmd after starting the simulator (don't select the environment manually, just double click the exe file and thats it, the python script takes care of the rest):